Otoya Yamaguchi: Legacy

 A photograph taken by Yasushi Nagao immediately after Yamaguchi withdrew his sword from Asanuma won the 1961 Pulitzer Prize, and the 1960 World Press Photo award.
 Footage of the incident was also captured.

 On 15 December 1960, just weeks after Yamaguchi's suicide, a nationwide coalition of Japanese right-wing groups held a "National Memorial Service for Our Martyred Brother Yamaguchi Otoya" in the same Hibya Public Hall in Tokyo where Yamaguchi had assassinated Asanuma.
 Since then, right-wing groups have held an annual commemoration of Yamaguchi's death anniversary each year on 2 November.
 In October 2010, right-wing groups staged a large-scale celebration of the 50th anniversary of Yamaguchi's assassination of Asanuma in Hibiya Park.

 Yamaguchi's actions and the massive publicity they received inspired a rash of copycat crimes, as a number of political figures became targets of assassination plots and attempts over the next few years.
-Of the notable crimes inspired by Yamaguchi's attack one was the Shimanaka Incident.
-On 1 February 1961, then 17-year-old member of the Greater Japan Patriotic Party Kazutaka Komori, attempted to assassinate the president of Chūō Kōron magazine for publishing a graphic dream sequence depicting the beheading of the emperor and his family.
+Of the notable crimes inspired by Yamaguchi's attack, one was the Shimanaka Incident of 1 February 1961.
+In this incident, Kazutaka Komori, a 17-year-old member of the Greater Japan Patriotic Party, attempted to assassinate the president of Chūō Kōron magazine for publishing a graphic dream sequence depicting the beheading of the emperor and his family.
 This played a role in establishing what came to be known as the Chrysanthemum taboo.

 Japanese author Kenzaburō Ōe based his 1961 novellas Seventeen and Death of a Political Youth on Yamaguchi.